 Thank you for continuing to support our small business while entrusting us to do our best to make sure you and our employees are kept safe during this difficult time.

-After reviewing numerous states, county, and local government regulations and recommendations by CDC, WHO, ARVC and KOA, the South Bend/Elkhart KOA has made the following business decisions during May/June 2020 (subject to change) in an effort to stay open and offer a place for your stay:
+After reviewing numerous states, county, and local government regulations and recommendations by CDC, WHO, ARVC and KOA, the South Bend/Elkhart KOA has made the following business decisions during 2020 (subject to change) in an effort to stay open and offer a safe place for your stay:

-- Advanced reservations only!
+- Advanced reservations only.

-- Propane Filling Station is open and available
+- Propane Filling Station is open

 WE OFFER A FULL PROGRAM OF HUNT BROTHERS PIZZAS

 We’re talking about a 12″ Pizza for $10.99, regular crust or thin crust.
 Also available during store hours are Wingbites, Jalapeno Poppers, Onion Rings, Mozzarella Cheese sticks or Spiced Pickle Fries.
 Just another reason to stop here!
 And Pizza goes very well with the Gelato!

 We did it again: WINNER OF 2020 PRESIDENTS AND FOUNDERS AWARD

 Dave Drum, founder of KOA was an extraordinary communicator, quick with an idea and a dreamer.
 Dave understood the value of listening to his campers and spent many evenings at his campground on the Yellowstone River asking for honest input on the needs of his customer.
 Their responses coupled with Dave’s entrepreneurial instincts combined to create his vision of a nationwide chain of campgrounds focused on providing a safe place to spend the night and offering quality services modeled after the desires of those early campers in 1962.